 RESPONSE: The building is designed to encompass a 2-story retail building integrating varying heights of parapet cornice and sloping roofs with the topmost cornice at 28' level providing screening to the rooftop units as shown on north elevation.
-These parapet cornices are designed to provide a 3-dimensional feature cornice and different colors to give contrast to the roofline and are capped with a pre-finished metal coping.
+These parapet cornices are designed to provide a 3- dimensional feature cornice and different colors to give contrast to the roofline and are capped with a pre-finished metal coping.
 The height of the parapets varies from 2'-6" to 4'-6" above the roof level which is well below one-third of the height of the supporting wall.
-A raised tower is provided on the NEC of the building with a sloping roof of 1 foot vertical for every 3 feet of horizontal run.
-The height of the sloping roof is about 5', which is one-sixth of the height of the supporting wall.
+A raised tower is provided on the of the sloping roof is about 5', which is one-sixth of the height of the supporting wall.